cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 2. Once you have BOOT in your account (Keplr Wallet) stake it.
 This will give you H token.
 3. Go to https://cyb.ai/, connect your Keplr Wallet.
 4. You have to mint V and A tokens by freezing H tokens that are liquid.
 Use the link https://cyb.ai/mint for this.
 A low number of H tokens might not get you any V and A tokens.
 Ensure by moving the H bar and the frozen bar (number of days) more than zero V and/or zero A appear in the notes.
 Only when the V and A tokens are above zero in the notes you will see the 'Investmint' button enabled.
 Click on the Investmint button to mint V and A tokens.
 5. Once you have V and A tokens your energy bar will progress.
-This will help you in further activities like adding avatar, tweets etc.,.
+This will help you in further activities like adding avatar, tweets etc...
 6. As a first task add your avatar by clicking on 'My robot' and then clicking on the top box (at the bottom end you will see a box enabled to upload the image).
 Likewise once the image is added it will ask to publish your first tweet.
 7. When both avatar is added and you are done with the first tweet you will some Karma being populated for you. (click on avatar link to see this).

 More articles to follow explain the next steps of exploration. >>|

+---

 ## Knowledge graph